Internet Crime Attorney Fort Lauderdale, FL

 Types of Internet Crimes

 Internet crimes can take many different forms.
+In most cases, reported cybercrimes include theft of intellectual property rights, computer intrusions, international money laundering, financial espionage, and online extortion.
 Some are sexual in nature while others involve hacking or the unauthorized use of others’ computers or personal accounts.

 - Internet fraud